Hridaya Teacher Training Course

 Those who enroll in the HTTC need to aspire from the bottom of their hearts to live a yogic life based on common sense, meditation, noble attitudes and ideals, and compassion.

-Before enrolling in the HTTC, you must participate in at least one 10-Day Hridaya Silent Meditation Retreat and graduate from the Hridaya Yoga Retreat: Module 1 Intensive.
+Before enrolling in the HTTC, you must participate in at least two on-site 10-Day Hridaya Silent Meditation Retreats and graduate from Hridaya Yoga Retreat: Module 2.

 You may apply to the HTTC before completing these programs but will not be able to join the course until you have done them.
 This is absolutely necessary, as they allow you to gradually build up the skills and knowledge required of a Hridaya Yoga teacher.

 The HTTC is a very intensive course that comprises more than 600 hours of training in only three months.
 Attendees should expect 8–9 hours of training per day, six days per week (this includes meditations).
 There is one day off per week.

 The course includes two 10-Day Hridaya Silent Meditation Retreats and a 2-day Dark Room Retreat.
 When effort appears in this intensive program, instead of focusing on it, we focus on the Spiritual Heart and effort dissipates.
 Hridaya methodology emphasizes relaxation, joy, and Love-Awareness.

 The HTTC doesn’t include an extreme Hatha Yoga practice.
 Hatha Yoga practice is not designed to train students in the perfect performance of asanas, but to develop an awareness of the physical and energetic bodies and the capacity to transform the Hatha Yoga practice into meditation.